bregman-arie/devops-exercises/topics/kubernetes/README.md

 `kubectl scale deployment <DEPLOYMENT_NAME> --replicas=2`

-You can speciy any other number, given that your application knows how to scale.
+You can specify any other number, given that your application knows how to scale.
 </b></details>

 ### ReplicaSets